-The wise says chocolate is the solution to every life’s problem, and I never thought I could possibly make it my motto that day I was freezing in the streets of Vienna.
+The wise say chocolate is the solution to every life’s problem, and I never thought I could possibly make it my motto that day I was freezing in the streets of Vienna.

-I had already heard about that place, every web page would quote it when you type ‘best Sacher in Vienna‘ on google, but that day it looked like the most beautiful of revelations.
+I had already heard about that place, hence every web page would quote it when you type ‘best Sacher in Vienna‘ on Google, but that day it looked like the most beautiful of revelations.

-I approached to the entrance, proud of my choice of seeking comfort in consumable calories, but there was an obstacle: an incredibly long queue of tourists willing to escape from a certain death caused by hypothermia.
+I approached the entrance, proud of my choice of seeking comfort in consumable calories, but there was an obstacle: an incredibly long queue of tourists willing to escape from a certain death caused by hypothermia.
 I lined up and I started waiting, continuously questioning the decision to expose myself to the strong and cold wind just to sit down in a fancy and warm place and consume a piece of Sachertorte.
-Today I would never question the opportunity to eat a cake, shame on the me of the past who dared to think it, but I must justify myself by reiterating how hard was the weather to bear.

 With the benefit of hindsight, I would never question the opportunity to eat a piece of cake, especially if that cake is a Sachertorte and that place is Cafe Sacher, but I must justify myself by reiterating how hard was to bear the freezing weather.